France's Strauss-Kahn under investigation in pimping case

 Strauss-Kahn, 62, who was a strong contender to be France's next president until he was hit with sex-assault charges, now-dismissed, in New York last May, was allowed to leave the court after being questioned by three judges in the case.

-The Lille prosecutor's office said in a statement he was required to post 100,000 euros (83,516.07 pounds) in bail.
+The Lille prosecutor's office said in a statement he was required to post 100,000 euros ($133,300) in bail.
 He is forbidden to contact witnesses, the press, and others involved in the prostitution case, it said.

 Outside the courthouse, Strauss-Kahn's lawyer, Richard Malka, said his client was innocent.